zhangyihome/code-push-cli/cli/README.md

 1. If a user is running an older binary version, it's possible that there are breaking changes in the CodePush update that wouldn't be compatible with what they're running.

-2. If a user is running a newer binary version, then it's presumed that what they are running is newer (and potentially imcompatible) with the CodePush update.
+2. If a user is running a newer binary version, then it's presumed that what they are running is newer (and potentially incompatible) with the CodePush update.

 The following table outlines the value that CodePush expects you to provide for each respective app type: